Skip to content

 • Parameters use $snake_case syntax - types are inferred from the schema.

-• Filenames use snake_case - these become function/method names in generated code.
+• Filenames use snake_case - these become function/method/class/data-type names in the generated code.

 • Any query type is supported: SELECT, INSERT … RETURNING, UPDATE, DELETE, etc.